Nabi Confirms Main Reason He’s Leaving Kaizer Chiefs Amid Links With Other Clubs

 End of the Road: Nasreddine Nabi leaves Kaizer Chiefs after losing to Sekhukhune United

-Nabi acknowledged that several clubs have already approached him, but insisted he isn’t ready to commit: “Yes, I’ve been contacted by a number of big teams in Africa and the Arab world, but I won’t be entering any negotiations right now.
+Nabi acknowledged that several clubs have already approached him, but insisted that he isn’t ready to enter into any negotiations at the moment: “Yes, I’ve been contacted by several big teams in Africa and the Arab world, but I won’t be entering any negotiations right now.
 My priority is to take a short break and recharge.”

 Source: Briefly News